Looking back (and forward)

 After that I could have gone to university, but my experience with our formal education system was so bad, I don’t think I would have fared well.
 I could never really see myself in a traditional career.
 Instead I tried to start a small freelance business with my partner Kiza: some web design, some software development, but none of it ever brought in enough money to survive.
 I’ll never forget the first review we got after working for months on a $15 utility app for the Mac: “Great app, but not worth paying for.”

 Eventually we had to give up and both ended up working at a company that did web development and IT services for other businesses.
-Typical IT job.
-When I started working there, it was a small, somewhat chaotic, but friendly family-run business.
-It’s difficult to describe how it slowly evolved over the years from a job that was almost fun at first, into a neverending nightmare of mismanaged projects in a constant state of emergency.
+Your typical IT job.
+When I started working there, it was a small and friendly family-run business.
+It’s difficult to describe how, as we began to work for larger clients, it slowly evolved over the years from a job that was kinda fun at first, into a neverending nightmare of mismanaged projects in a constant state of emergency.

 It took us far too long to do it, but after eleven years we both just quit.
 We had some savings but no real plan for the future—I was simply so exhausted that I no longer cared.
 For a while we dabbled in software development again, making a few mobile apps and games for Android—some of which I was quite proud of—but once again it wasn’t nearly enough to survive.